pg07codes/road-fighter/README.md

 [Clicking here](https://roadfighter.netlify.com) you can play enjoy :D

 # What is it?
 Its an implementation of classic road fighter NES game with HTML5 Canvas and Typescript.
+Completely responsive and thus can be played on any device.
+For mobile devices, it uses on-screen buttons to control game and for laptop/pc, it uses keyboard buttons.

 # How to setup locally and run project